Sennheiser HD 25 Review – The Best On-Ear DJ Headphones?

 Every DJ needs a dedicated pair of headphones designed specifically for DJing.

 Investing in a dedicated pair of good-quality DJ headphones should be one of your top priorities.
 The comfort and more precise monitoring will help you fine-tune your skills.
-Plus, with the increased sound quality you’ll also enjoy listening to your music more than what generic earbuds would provide you.

 On-Ear or Over-Ear?